 Title Procedures and Guidelines for the Design of New Apprenticeship Programmes

-Date Approved 25/2/2019
+Date approved

-Effective From 25/2/2019
+Effective From

-Date of Review 25/2/2024
+Date for Review

 Summary This chapter outlines the background to the development of new apprenticeship programmes and the process followed which leads to their approval.
 Specific procedures for the development of a new apprenticeship programme and the documentation to support the validation are also outlined.

-Limerick and Clare Education and Training Board recognises and supports the need to design and develop apprenticeship programmes (in an efficient and flexible manner) that anticipate the changing needs of the economy, in line with national and international requirements, the NFQ, and stakeholder requirements.
-They strive to promote initiatives, which support best practice in modern programme development, in order to keep Limerick and Clare Education and Training Board innovative, current and competitive.
+recognises and supports the need to design and develop apprenticeship programmes (in an efficient and flexible manner) that anticipate the changing needs of the economy, in line with national and international requirements, the NFQ, and stakeholder requirements.
+They strive to promote initiatives, which support best practice in modern programme development, in order to keep innovative, current and competitive.

-The application of academic quality principles as Limerick and Clare Education and Training Board requires that it is satisfied that apprentice may attain knowledge, skills and competence for the purpose of an award, which is consistent with the NFQ, and fulfils the requirements of QQI in relation to access, transfer and progression.
-The application of this policy and procedures should ensure that new programmes offered by Limerick and Clare Education and Training Board have academic and intellectual currency and standards, appropriate to the level of the award, and comparable to similar awards offered nationally and internationally.
+The application of academic quality principles at requires that it is satisfied that apprentice may attain knowledge, skills and competence for the purpose of an award, which is consistent with the NFQ, and fulfils the requirements of QQI in relation to access, transfer and progression.
+The application of this policy and procedures should ensure that new programmes offered by have academic and intellectual currency and standards, appropriate to the level of the award, and comparable to similar awards offered nationally and internationally.
 The approval of new apprenticeship programmes is achieved through validation by QQI

-All apprenticeship programmes developed and delivered by Limerick and Clare Education and Training Board support the policies and criteria defined by QQI and described in the following documents and should be read in conjunction with the latest versions of these documentations
+All apprenticeship programmes developed and delivered by support the policies and criteria defined by QQI and described in the following documents and should be read in conjunction with the latest versions of these documentations